 Have you been wondering what the definition of an API Mashup is?
 An API Mashup is an API that coordinates countless APIs.
-This process takes place by categorizing and revealing them as one single API for the consumer.
-Additionally, it also allows you to generate many methods from different API Gateways.
+This process takes place by categorizing and revealing them as one API for the consumer.
+It also allows you to generate many methods from different API Gateways.
 This process also helps to expose the performance as a single and distinct API.

 API Mashup, the early days

-In the early days, Google was first on the scene to use API Mashups with Google Maps.
-Later, usage from photos services and maps was also thrown into the mix with the use of data.
+In the early days, Google was first on the scene to use them with Google Maps.
+Later, usage from photos services and maps were put into the mix with the use of data.

 Today, there are more API Mashups to choose from such as Data, Business and Consumer categories.
-All of these types of categories fall under popular groups such as news, shopping, video, mapping, photos, as well as a search button for selection.
+These types of categories fall under popular groups such as news, shopping, video, mapping, photos, as well as a search button for selection.

 Also, API Mashups provide the user with a new way to engage with service providers.
 As it is, with API Mashups, the usage factor is rather enormous: Travel, music, sports, eCommerce, maps, social, the list goes on.

 According to Programmableweb.com, there are over 7,860 mashups in the Programmable Web directory.
 With so many API Mashups in play, their usage is wide-ranging and very effective.